angstrom-123/Voxel-Engine/README.md

 # A simple remake of Minecraft in C
+Currently a work-in-progress, still contains many bugs and is incomplete.
 This project is intended as a way to test the graphics library "Sokol".

 # Build and Run